moshie/deep-redact/README.md

 # `deep-redact`

-Deep redact is a library that allows you to redact sensitive data from objects.
-It uses a list of keys to redact the data and supports strict mode to throw an error if the data is not redacted.
+Deep redact is a library that allows you to recursively redact sensitive data from objects.
+It uses a list of keys to redact the data.

+## Features

+- Recursively redact data from strings, objects, maps, sets, arrays, and symbols
+- Supports strict mode to throw an error or return original data in the event of an error.
+- Redact data from JSON strings
+- Redact data from URLs

 ## Installation